RobertFullerton/Rockthecaneblog/README.md

 [ x ] Git and push to master
     [dateCompleted:10-18-20]

+[ x ] Correct Grammar

     Future iterations of the blog:

 [  ] Create login modal -
-    -login for creator to post blogs
+    -login for jen/creator to post blogs
     -learn about Oauth and set up

-[  ] Change color and style
+[  ] Look into database options
+    - allows new posts to be added as the first post

 [  ] Allow others to post to the site.

-[  ] Find Free/low cost text reader for site

-[  ] Add copyright and disclaimer

 [  ] Hide/show old blogs -
     -on front page hide all older blog posts
     -find a way to stop page reload when load button is pressed

+[  ] Change color and style

+[  ] Find Free/low cost text reader for site

+[  ] Add copyright and disclaimer

 [  ] Add text sizing button

 [  ] Add alt and aria-label tags for screen readers

 [  ] Find out how to deploy

-[  ] Look into database options